pbailis/bailis.org-blog/_posts/2013-05-17-communication-costs-in-real-world-networks.md

 in each of the eight geo-distributed "Regions," across the three us-east "Availability Zones" (three co-located datacenters in Virginia), and within one datacenter (us-east-b).
-We measured RTTs between hosts for a week, measuring ping times at a granularity of one second.<sup><a class="no-decorate" href="#methodology-note">1</a></sup>
+We measured RTTs between hosts for a week at a granularity of one ping per second.<sup><a class="no-decorate" href="#methodology-note">1</a></sup>